kyma-project/test-infra/docs/prow/prow-monitoring.md

 make generate_dashboards
 make apply_configmaps
 ```
-Those commands will generate json dashboards to the `dashboards_out` directory and apply them as configmaps to the kubernetes cluster.
+Those commands will generate json dashboards to the `dashboards_out` directory and apply them as ConfigMaps to the kubernetes cluster.

 3. Once everything is done, run `make clean` to remove the generated json files.